"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 The group sessions covered different topics such as:

 - diet and nutrition

 - relaxation techniques

-You continue with your care as usual, provided by your consultant and GP.
-At the end of the 12 month trial, you will have full and ongoing access to the trial website.
-This is the same website used by the other group when they take part in the online sessions.
+The usual care group had routine check ups with the consultant and GP.
+At the end of the 12 months, they had full access to the trial website.
+This is the same website used by the other group when they took part in the online sessions.